Category: Spiritual

 Discover Kohzen’s Premium Frankincense: Visit our KohzenOfficial Etsy shop to browse our range of sustainably-harvested frankincense resins, essential oils and incense.
 Experience the timeless serenity and sacred ambiance that frankincense can bring to your home and rituals.

-• The Spiritual Meaning of Frankincense: Ancient Symbolism and Modern Benefits
+• The Spiritual Meaning of Frankincense

-The Spiritual Meaning of Frankincense: Ancient Symbolism and Modern Benefits
+The Spiritual Meaning of Frankincense

 Frankincense has fascinated people for millennia.
 In fact, in Oman (one of its native lands) frankincense is poetically called the tears of the gods,” prized for thousands of years for its aromatic resin and spiritual significance.
 Across cultures, burning this resin has long symbolised purity, prayer, and a link to the divine.
 Today, science is beginning to explain why.
 For example, research has identified a compound in frankincense (incensole acetate) that reduces anxiety and depression-like behaviors in animal studies, lending biological weight to its calming reputation.
 This blend of history, culture and science makes frankincense profoundly meaningful to spiritual seekers.